MiniAppBench: Evaluating the Shift from Text to Interactive HTML Responses in LLM-Powered Assistants

-We conducted experiments comparing double-blind evaluation with the standard evaluation method on a test set of 55 graphical queries.
-Three models (Gemini-3-Pro, GPT-5.2, and Claude-Opus-4.5) were used to generate evaluation targets, and both evaluation methods were applied to each set of results.
+We conducted experiments comparing double blind evaluation with a standard evaluation setting on a test set of 55 graphical queries.
+Three models (Gemini-3-Pro, GPT-5.2, and Claude-Opus-4.5) were used to generate evaluation targets, and both evaluation protocols were applied to the resulting outputs.

-The experimental results demonstrate that double-blind evaluation achieves higher accuracy and effectively mitigates confirmation bias.
-Specifically, double-blind evaluation achieved an average accuracy of 84.24\%, compared to 80\% for the standard method.
-More importantly, for manually labeled negative samples, double-blind evaluation showed significantly higher accuracy (96.33\% vs. 77.06\%), indicating greater sensitivity to negative cases and effective elimination of cognitive bias introduced by query context.
+The results suggest that double blind evaluation improves agreement with manually verified labels while reducing contextual evaluation bias.
+Overall, double blind evaluation achieved an average accuracy of 84.24\%, compared to 80.00\% under the standard setting.
+More notably, on manually labeled negative samples, double blind evaluation achieved substantially higher accuracy (96.33\% vs. 77.06\%), indicating improved sensitivity to failure cases and reduced reliance on contextual assumptions derived from the original query.

-However, for positive samples, double-blind evaluation showed lower accuracy (60.7\% vs. 87.27\%), suggesting a more stringent evaluation standard.
-This stricter approach further validates that standard evaluation methods are constrained by confirmation bias, where evaluators may adjust their expectations to match observed implementations rather than maintaining objective assessment criteria.
+However, for positive samples, double blind evaluation produced lower accuracy (60.7\% vs. 87.27\%), suggesting a stricter evaluation standard.
+This observation is consistent with the hypothesis that standard evaluation settings may encourage evaluators to align expectations with observed implementations rather than adhering strictly to predefined evaluation criteria.

-The two-stage design ensures that Stage 2 evaluators cannot access the original webpage and must reason entirely from the Stage 1 description.
-This constraint forces evaluators to work with factual observations rather than making assumptions, thereby reducing the tendency to retroactively align expectations with implementations.
-The structured format of \texttt{stage1\_description} ensures consistency across different observers, while \texttt{stage2\_evaluation} provides both quantitative scores and qualitative reasoning for interpretability.
+The two stage design ensures that Stage 2 evaluators cannot access the original webpage and must reason solely from the Stage 1 description.
+This separation encourages judgments grounded in structured observations rather than direct exposure to the implementation itself, thereby reducing retrospective expectation alignment.
+The structured format of \texttt{stage1\_description} promotes consistency across annotators, while \texttt{stage2\_evaluation} provides both quantitative scores and qualitative reasoning for interpretability.